arVahedi/JavaTelegramBotAPI/README.md

 ### Initialize Bot:
 `Bot.initialize(your_token);`

-Bot is a singleton class and u should initialize your bot only once.
+Bot is a singleton class and you should initialize your bot only once.